 Host family stays are a great way to have more Russian practice while you are in Moscow.
 Typically, host family stays cost about $20 to $30 a day.
 While this may sound quite cheap, you need to understand that you will be staying with a family.
 It could be an older couple or a younger family with children.
 This will affect your ability to come and go as you please.

-The last option is to find your own accommodation and your choices will highly depend on how long you plan to study Russian in Moscow.
+The last option is to find your own accommodation and your choices will highly depend on how long you plan to learn Russian in Moscow.
 If you are coming for a short period of time, for example, less than a month, it will be very hard for you to find an apartment or room in an apartment.
 Your only options will be AirBnB or a hotel.

 If you are coming to Moscow for a month or longer, or even a few months, it is a great idea to try to find an apartment in Moscow or rent a room in an apartment with roommates.
-You can also try renting an apartment by yourself, but most landlords in Russia will want you to sign a one year lease though exceptions exist.
+You can also try renting an apartment by yourself, but most landlords in Russia will want you to sign a one-year lease though exceptions exist.

 If you are looking for roommates, check out the following Facebook groups:

-The real estate section at expat.ru is another good option if you are looking for potential apartment and room rentals.
+The real estate section at expat.ru is another good option if you are looking for a potential apartment and room rentals.

-Tips for Studying Russian in Moscow
+Tips for learning Russian in Moscow

 Once you are in Moscow, your lessons alone won’t be enough to become fluent in Russian.
 They are a great start and are good to keep you on track, but if you really want to become fluent in Russian, you need to get out there and speak as much as possible.